Audio Interface Basics – What Is It & Why You’ll Need It

-As it name states, an audio interface is a device to connect your microphones, guitar, keyboard and other audio sources to your computer.
+As it name states, an audio interface is a device to connect your microphones, guitar, keyboard, and other audio sources to your computer.
 Think of it as a device for analog and digital to match-make.
 It works both ways, where it turns analog signals into digital and digital signals into analog.
 There are lots of choices to choose from when it comes to shopping for an audio interface.
 Some of them come built with Firewire, USB and even PCI connections.
-Audio interfaces comes in different sizes and prices as well – so which one really is the best and which one should you consider getting?
+Audio interfaces come in different sizes and prices as well – so which one really is the best and which one should you consider getting?

 You’ll basically need an audio interface if you want to record to your computer software using microphones, guitar or your keyboard.
 You’ll also need an audio interface if you want to connect your computer to your studio monitor speakers.
 Also if you’re looking for better sound quality when producing music, an audio interface is usually a must.
-Essentially an audio interface is a sound card on steroids, made for producers, DJs and musicians.
+Essentially an audio interface is a sound card on steroids, made for producers, DJs, and musicians.

 How Many Inputs And Outputs You’ll Need